 - Guilt – feelings of ‘what if’, regretting things you did/did not say

-Bereavement treatment at Nightingale Hospital
+Treatment for bereavement at Nightingale Hospital

 Our approach to helping the grieving process combines an individualised programme with treatments based on current clinical evidence.
 Talking therapies and medication can help you through your bereavement.

-Counselling gives you the opportunity to talk to someone, family therapy can help you and your family cope better and sleep therapy can aid sleepless nights.
 For some, meeting and talking with others who have been through the same experience helps.